July 17, 2024

 In Google Tag Manager, go to Tags > New > Facebook Pixel and enter the following settings:

-This very much depends on what kind of interaction do you want to track.
+This depends on the kind of interaction you want to track.
 Triggers are a totally different story that requires you to learn a lot.

-If we are interested in tracking leads, obviously, we have to deal with forms.
-While I will not dive deeper into how to do that, here’s a very extensive guide on how to track forms with Google Tag Manager.
+If we are interested in tracking leads, we will deal with forms.
+So, while I will not dive deeper into how to do that, here’s a very extensive guide on how to track forms with Google Tag Manager.

-If you feel that you struggling with tracking interactions on your own, you might need to ask a developer for help.
-A developer will have to push data to the Data Layer and you will need to use Custom Event trigger to catch that data.
+If you are struggling with tracking interactions independently, ask a developer for help.
+They will have to push data to the Data Layer, and you will need to use the Custom Event trigger to catch that data.

-But keep in mind that form tracking is SO MUCH full of nuances and your trigger might look very much different.
+But remember that form tracking is SO MUCH full of nuances, and your trigger might look very much different.

 #4.4 Test the Standard Facebook Pixel Event

 After you have created a tag and a trigger, save everything.
-Then refresh (or enable) the Google Tag Manager preview and debug mode, refresh the page where you want to track that event with Facebook Pixel.
+Then refresh the Google Tag Manager preview and debug mode and head to the page where you want to track that event with Facebook Pixel.
 Complete that interaction.
 In my example, that interaction is entering an email on a landing page and then being redirected to a “Thank you” page.

 Since my trigger is based on a Page View, I click that in my preview and debug console…

-… and then check whether my Facebook Pixel tag (related to a lead) has fired.
+… then, check whether my Facebook Pixel tag (related to a lead) has been fired.
 If yes, that’s a good start!
-If you are struggling with debugging Google Tag Manager setups, read this guide.
+Read this guide if you are struggling with debugging Google Tag Manager setups.

 The next step (just like it was with the FB Pageview tag) is to check the Facebook Pixel Helper.
 After the Lead tag has fired, click the Pixel Helper’s icon and check whether you see a green icon next to a Lead event.

 The final step is to test the reports in Facebook Business Manager.
-Go to Events Manager > Data Sources > Choose your Pixel and then click Test events.
+Go to Events Manager > Data Sources > Choose your Pixel and click Test Events.
 Check whether you see the Lead event there.

 #4.5 A Tag + a trigger for a Custom Event

-In this example, let say that we want to track whenever someone presses the Play button in an embedded Youtube video player that we have on our landing page.
+In this example, let’s say we want to track whenever someone presses the Play button in an embedded Youtube video player on our landing page.
 First, let’s create a tag.
-Go to Tags > New > Facebook Pixel and enter the following settings.
+To do this, go to Tags > New > Facebook Pixel and enter the following settings.

-We want this tag to fire only when someone clicks the Play button, therefore, we need to create a Youtube video trigger for that.
-Click the Triggering section in your Facebook Pixel tag and then click the Plus icon in the top right corner.
+We want this tag to fire only when someone clicks the Play button; therefore, we must create a Youtube video trigger.
+Click the Triggering section in your Facebook Pixel tag, then click the Plus icon in the top right corner.
 Then click Trigger Configuration > Youtube video and enter the following settings (you can add more if you want, like Progress)):

 By the way, if you want to add some additional data to the custom event, you can do that by going to Object Properties and adding any custom parameters you need, for example (the variables I’ve used are both built-in in Google Tag Manager.
 You just need to enable them in Variables > Built-in Variables > Configure.):